rmahlert/CableCast-Roku/README.md

 Edit the lines below in the 'Configure Section' of the CableCast-Roku.php file
 $server = "http://www.URLorIPtoCableCast.com/"; -  URL or IP address to CableCast server with trailing '/'
 $host = "http://www.yoursite.com/";  -  URL to the webserver hosting the xml files with trailing '/'
-$imageurl = "http://www.yoursite.com/roku/images/";  -  URL to the webserver hosting the image files
+$imageurl = "http://www.yoursite.com/roku/images/";  -  URL to the website hosting the image files
 $xmlpath = "/home/username/public_html/roku/xml/";  - Path to xml file(s) on webserver.
 (Same location as categories.xml)
 $imagepath = "/home/username/public_html/roku/images/";  - path to the image directory on the webserver